Formals, bridals, “first look” session…the names have changed throughout the years but the idea is the same.

 Basically bridal photos are a separate session of photos of you in your wedding attire before, on, or even after (yes, I’ve had people do bridals after) their wedding day.

-…and I know what you’re thinking, why would we have bridals done when we we’ll have photos of us our wedding attire on the wedding day?
+…and I know what you’re thinking, why would we have bridals done when we’ll have photos of us in our wedding attire on the wedding day?

 Bridals are a great way to have those print-worthy photos of JUST you two, that you might not have time for the day of the wedding.
 Most people choose a place that’s special to them or that might be too far to actually accomplish on the wedding day.

 You will NOT regret traveling far and wide to your dream place for these photos!

 It can be a great time to “test run” all of the looks you’re wanting on your day or maybe do a different hairstyle or look that you know you’ll be doing on your wedding day.

 It also sets you at ease the day of the wedding to know that you already have amazing photos of you in your attire so you’re not stressed about the weather, lighting, having enough time, etc.

 Most people want these photos to present at their wedding reception which is why they’ll do it a few weeks before the wedding.